RooieRobin/QMR/README.md

-Here is all the R code I have used for the master thesis
+Here is all the R code I have used for the master thesis please be aware that this code only functions in the Jupiter enviorment.